Table of contentsClick link to navigate to the desired location

 - In Rails, IDs are usually serial or bigserial, which use SEQUENCE to generate unique values.

-- If a transaction that allocated an ID is rolled back (ROLLBACK), that value is no longer used, but the SEQUENCE increments further.
+- If a transaction that allocated an ID is rolled back (ROLLBACK), that value is no longer used, but the SEQUENCE continues to increment.
 For example, if an object is created with id = 4, and then the transaction is rolled back, the next record will receive id = 5, and 4 will remain skipped.

 Concurrent queries

-- In cloud environments like Heroku, there can be many concurrent processes writing to the database at the same time.
+- In cloud environments like Heroku, there can be many competing processes writing to the database simultaneously.

-- If two queries create new records simultaneously, they may receive IDs in different orders.
+- If two queries create new records at the same time, they may receive IDs in different orders.

 Dyno restart (Heroku) and SEQUENCE caching